If you’re wondering whether dynamic composition or static composition is better, the answer is it depends.

 So let’s take a closer look…

-What is dynamic composition?
+What is dynamic composition in photography?

 Like the word implies, dynamic composition is attention grabbing, high energy and exciting.
 It’s not predictable, so to convey this images with dynamic composition use angles and uneven spacing between elements.